r0nd0n/FAQbot/README.md

 1. Clone repo
 2. Run `npm install`
-3. Add Discord credentials in a `.env` file
+3. Add Discord bot token (TOKEN=XXXX) in a `.env` file
 3. Run `node index.js`
+4. Invite bot to your server.
-4. Interact with your Discord bot via your web browser
+5. Interact with your Discord bot via your web browser

 ## License